 Determining how many cars you’ve reached

 Our goal for National Pro-Life Bridges Day is to reach hundreds of thousands of highway commuters with our message.
-To help establish that we have reached that goal, we’re asking you to report back with several key pieces of data:
+To help establish that we have reached that goal, we’re asking you to report back with two key pieces of data:

-• Hours: Exactly what hours you were on your bridge (including a.m. and p.m.)
+- Hours: Exactly what hours you were on your bridge (including a.m. and p.m.)

-To take your 3-minute sample, assign one person on each of your two banners to count vehicles for exactly 3 minutes.
+To take your 3-minute count, assign one person on each of your two banners to count vehicles for exactly 3 minutes.
 The people assigned this job should set a 3-minute timer on their phone or watch and do their best to count every single vehicle that goes by.
-For additional accuracy, a second 3-minute sample could be taken, and the two figures averaged.
+For additional accuracy, a second 3-minute count could be taken, and the two figures averaged.
 You don’t need to worry about trying to count occupants in each car; we will use national highway data for this.

-Write down the samples of your two directions, add them up, and provide that information along with the other data requested above.
+Write down the counts of your two directions, add them up, and provide that information along with the other data requested above.
 You can either send it via email or text to (773) 887-2643.
 Either way, be sure to include your city and state.

 Taking photos and videos of your Bridges Day